IndoNLP/nusax/README.md

 We will release the paper soon.

 ## License
-The dataset is licensed by CC-BY-SA, and the code is licensed by Apache-2.0.
+The dataset is licensed with CC-BY-SA, and the code is licensed with Apache-2.0.